hszhaohs/DeepCraters/README.md

 # DeepCraters
 Lunar impact craters identification and age estimation with Chang'E data by deep and transfer learning

-DeepMoon is a pipeline for training a convolutional neuralnetwork (CNN) to identify impact craters on the Moon and training a dual-channel impact crater age estimation model to classify the impact craters identified before.
+DeepCraters is a pipeline for training a convolutional neuralnetwork (CNN) to identify impact craters on the Moon and training a dual-channel impact crater age estimation model to classify the impact craters identified before.